| Title: | Comparison Functions for Clustering and Record Linkage |

 where is an internal distance or similarity

-comparator,
+comparator, is if

-is a similarity comparator or
+is a similarity comparator or if

-it is a distance comparator, and
+it is a distance comparator, and is an aggregation

-function which takes a vector of scores for each token in
+function which takes a vector of scores for each token in and

 returns a scalar.